mitchelljustin/pragmatic-lightning/index.md

 Next, for an app to accept real Bitcoins its Lightning node needs to run on mainnet.

-In the future this will be as easy as adding a `--bitcoin.mainnet` config flag to your "docker-compose.yml" and continuing to use Neutrino.
+In the future this will be as easy as adding a `--bitcoin.mainnet` config flag to LND and continuing to use Neutrino.

-Unfortunately as of now (May 2, 2019) the Neutrino Bitcoin node used in this guide is still experimental, and LND won't allow you to use it on mainnet, where money could be lost.
+Unfortunately as of now (May 2, 2019) the Neutrino Bitcoin node used in this guide is still experimental, and LND won't allow you to use it on mainnet where money could be lost.

 **Full Bitcoin node**